ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

  * What is the role of using hashes **and salts** in the passwords?
 Check [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).
  * Explore state-of-the-art hashing functions in password context.
 	 * Why we use key stretching algorithms when we hash passwords?
-	 * Consider the importance of resistance of hashing functions in password context (e.g. you do not get benefit for calculating the hashes on graphic card).
+	 * Consider the importance of resistance of hashing functions in password context (e.g. you do not get benefit for calculating the hashes on graphic card, memory usage and parallelism).
+	 * Usually acceptable user experience delay for interactive authentication is `<=500ms`. `bcrypt` is considered to be better choice than `argon2` in that area.
+Why?
+It might be that there isn't single good algorithm for everything.
 * Check services like [';--have i been pwned?](https://haveibeenpwned.com/Passwords).
 Why are they very important?
 Why you should never re-use your passwords?
 	* Explore the impact of credential stuffing and dictionary attacks by using the breach data.
 	* What is the impact of 2FA/MFA for entropy and in combat for credential stuffing?